 Ph.D.
-Research Specialization Requirements
+Research Requirement

 The purpose of the Ph.D.
-Research Specialization Requirements is to ensure that all Ph.D. candidates in the College of Education have had sufficient coursework and experience to attain proficiency in at least one research methodology and are able to conduct independent dissertation research.
+Research Requirement is to ensure that all Ph.D. candidates in the College of Education have had sufficient coursework to attain proficiency in at least one research methodology and are able to conduct independent dissertation research.

-The four Research Specializations, Evaluation, Interpretive, Qualitative and Quantitative, were chosen to represent the domain of methodologies prevalent in educational research and pursued by our graduate students and faculty.
-It is intended that the choice of a Research Specialization will be consistent with a student's dissertation research.
-While requirements differ for each specialization, all require some combination of introductory and advanced methods coursework, practical experience, and a capstone project.
-All Research Specializations require a two-stage approval process.
+The three areas of research-Interpretive, Qualitative and Quantitative-were chosen to represent the domain of methodologies prevalent in educational research and pursued by our graduate students and faculty.
+It is intended that the choice of a research area will be consistent with a student's dissertation research.
+While requirements differ for each area, all require some combination of introductory and advanced methods coursework.
+All research areas require a two-stage approval process.
 Approvals should be obtained in a timely fashion.